Good Boy (2016 film)

-The Good Boy (Хороший мальчик) is a 2016 Russian comedy film directed by Oksana Karas.
+Good Boy (Хороший мальчик) is a 2016 Russian comedy film directed by Oksana Karas.
+The film depicts six days from the life of a ninth-grader.
 The picture won the Grand Prix of the 27th Kinotavr.
 It was released on 10 November 2016.

 Plot

 The film depicts six days from the life of ninth-grader Kolya Smirnov (Semyon Treskunov).

 Kolya falls in love with his teacher (Ieva Andreevajte).
-Someone sets fire to the school's additional building which contained the new computers, the principal's daughter, high school student Ksyusha (Anastasia Bogatyryova), in turn falls in love with Kolya and is under the impression that Kolya was the one who set the school on fire.
+Someone sets fire to the school's additional building which contained the new computers.

+The principal's daughter, high school student Ksyusha (Anastasia Bogatyryova), in turn falls in love with Kolya and is under the impression that Kolya was the one who set the school on fire.

 Kolya's father Alexander (Konstantin Khabensky) makes the family transition to the 12/36 system – this means twelve hours for sleep and thirty-six hours for staying awake, which does not allow the protagonist to sleep or even to collect thoughts.